AatroXissTV/Bracketify/README.md

-# Bracketify
+# Bracketify (OC_P4)

-This is a **training project** part of "Application Developper Python" OC formation.
+Bracketify is a **training project** part of "Python application developer" training of OpenClassrooms.
+It's an interactive CLI application made in Python.
+It's developed with an MVC pattern and uses TinyDB to persist Rounds, matches, players & tournaments.

+The front-end is made with a package called PyInquirer.
+It has been made on Windows so it might not work with MacOS and Linux.

+Make sure to install all packages in 'requirements.txt'.

-The software has to handle chess tournaments with swiss pairing.
+The software currently handles management of chess tournament with Swiss Pairing algorithm.

 ## Download & Create a virtual env